 Modern Haifa is a bustling port town, but unlike many industry-focused cities, its landscape of steep cliffs rolling down to the shore gives it a beautiful setting.
-This is enhanced by the enormous and thoroughly beautiful Baha'i Gardens which dominate the central city in a series of cascading terraces.
-This major highlight in any Haifa itinerary is also an example of the modern town's overall harmonious approach to life.
-As well as being a centre for the Baha'i sect, Haifa's mixed population of Jews and Arabs is much less segregated here than elsewhere.
+This is enhanced by the enormous and thoroughly beautiful Baha'i Gardens, which dominate the central city in a series of cascading terraces and is the town's number one tourist attraction.
+This major highlight in any Haifa sightseeing itinerary is also an example of the modern town's overall harmonious approach to life.
+As well as being a center for the Baha'i sect, Haifa's mixed population of Jews and Arabs is much less segregated here than elsewhere.

 1 Baha'i Shrine and Gardens

-The extraordinary Baha'i Gardens are Haifa's number one tourist attraction, and the Baha'i Shrine, with its golden dome, is the city's landmark monument.
-It contains the tomb of Iranian Mirza Al Mohammed, who declared himself 'Bab' ('gateway' to God) in 1844 and founded the Baha'i faith.
-Ali Mohammed was assassinated in Tabriz (Iran) in 1850, and his successor, Mirza Hussein Ali, who became known as Baha-u-Illah, fled to the Ottoman Empire where he proclaimed himself Imam in 1868.
-He died in 1892, having been held in captivity at Acre for 24 years.
+The extraordinary Baha'i Gardens are top of the things to do list in town, and the Baha'i Shrine, with its golden dome, is the city's landmark monument.
+It contains the tomb of Iranian Mirza Al Mohammed, who declared himself "Bab" ("gateway" to God) in 1844 and founded the Baha'i faith.
+Ali Mohammed was assassinated in Tabriz (Iran) in 1850, and his successor, Mirza Hussein Ali, who became known as Bahá'u'lláh, fled to the Ottoman Empire where he proclaimed himself Imam in 1868.
+He died in 1892, having been held in captivity at Akko for 24 years.
 His followers secretly brought the remains of his predecessor, Mirza Ali Mohammed, from Iran to Haifa and built his tomb here.
 Today, the terraced gardens and shrine are an incredibly tranquil and beautiful memorial as well as an immaculate example of garden landscaping.
 UNESCO has declared them a World Heritage Site for their cultural as well as natural beauty.
 For those of the Baha'i faith they are also an important place of pilgrimage.
-The Shrine of the Bab, towards the top of the terraces, contains the tomb of Mirza Al Mohammed.
+The Shrine of the Bab, towards the top of the terraces, contains the tomb of Mirza Ali Mohammed.

 2 Stella Maris Carmelite Monastery